 This website is dedicated to presenting the works of author Robert Louis DeMayo.

 In 1988 Robert began submitting travel articles for The Telegraph, out of Hudson, N.H., but even before that he filled his days writing about the incredible things he’d encountered while traveling.
 Since he first hit the road when he was 21, writing was not just a way of documenting a place, but understanding it.
 During one fifteen year period he traveled through close to one hundred countries and while on the road filled thirty journals.
-This passion extended into story telling and over the last twenty five years he has written five novels, a novella and a collection of poetry, and numerous screenplays.
+Later in life he continued this passion for travel with his wife, and then daughters.
+He loves story telling and over the last twenty five years has written six novels, a novella and a collection of poetry, numerous screenplays and hundreds of articles.
 The novels are shown below, and each has a link to a separate page with more information.

 THE ROAD TO SEDONA

 Travel Fiction, 326 pages – available in print or eBook.

 We resist change, even when it’s exactly what we need.
 Most of us prefer to wallow in our losses before letting our hearts drift into the future.
 And even when that change is thrust upon us, we suffer through it, only reluctantly traveling that new road.
 This is the story of a young family who set out to discover a new home in America.
 Jobless in the wake of 9/11, they cross North America six times in their quest, peripatetically wandering the country from Maine to Alaska to Baja and the southwest.
 Along the way they discover that home is something you take with you, and even if your adventure turns into a complete coddiwomple—money running out and plans crumbling before your eyes—it really is about the journey, not the destination.